deltaonealpha/DBFA/README.md

 # DBFA 8 Store Manager <span style="color: #496dd0">#RadicallyNew</span>
 ##### 09/10/2020: DBFA 8.60 (beta) release (see changelog)

-DBFA is a store management system like none other.
-From billing to inventory-management, order and delivery management to even employee management, literally anything a store could need.
-Ultra-light data structures, ultimate integrations, its all a store could crave, but open source! ;)
+A store manager like none other, DBFA handles everything from billing and inventory to employees, payments, shifts and even deliveries, while staying open source! ;)
+DBFA comes with ultra-light data structures and superior security features, which we take pride over.

 NOTE: DBFA consumer-grade builds are published via GitHub releases while master houses the latest source which may/ may not work at all.